silhouettes of soldiers getting on a plane at sunset

 To start we simulated records from an agent-based model to create a digitaltwin of theArmy for characterizing how attritions take place.
 Starting with this controlled, synthetic system allows us to encode simple, probabilistic rules that affect attrition.
 For example, attrition probability may depend only upon the unit the Soldier belongs to and the length of time they have served.
 Simulated records from this model are used to refine and test the attrition model before implementing it on the full Army dataset within PDE.

 Figure 1 shows an agent-based model output for over 10 years of enlistments and attritions.
-This simulated enlistment histories are for individual Soldiers over the course of 10 years with Soldiers.
+These simulated enlistment histories are for individual Soldiers over 10 years with Soldiers.

 Using this simulation approach allowed us to refine the final method, a Bayesian hierarchical discrete-time hazard model.
-This approach is able to handle multiple time scales (e.g. year and time of service), random individual effects (e.g. and individual’s taste for military service), and flexible, non-parametric specifications for continuous effects (e.g. age, days deployed).
+This approach can handle multiple time scales (e.g. year and time of service), random individual effects (e.g. individual’s taste for military service), and flexible, non-parametric specifications for continuous effects (e.g. age, days deployed).
 Efficient inference for model parameters is done via Markov chain Monte Carlo.

 Figures 2 and 3 show some of the results from this model.
-In Figure 2, we see the risk of attrition is much higher for Soldiers for whom we observe disciplinary actions including courts martial, article 15 hearings, and letters of reprimand.
+In Figure 2, we see the risk of attrition is much higher for Soldiers for whom we observe disciplinary actions including court martials, article 15 hearings, and letters of reprimand.
 In Figure 3, we look at the characterization of the community around the base where a Soldier is currently serving.
-We find that lower income communities are associated with a higher risk of attrition, while communities with a large veteran population are associated with a lower risk.
+We find that lower-income communities are associated with a higher risk of attrition, while communities with a large veteran population are associated with a lower risk.

 References